UNITED STATES BANKRUPTCY COURT

 Ringstad argues that the value of the malpractice claims was unknown at the time of the sale.
 However, RingstFRCVCT ad's client, CGCP, had already reached a settlement with Okumura in which it was given a security interest in up to $140,000 of any malpractice recovery Okumura might obtain against Robson.
 Based on CGCP's intimate familiarity with the foreclosure on the gold camp property and Okumura's claims against the debtors, as well as its knowledge of Okumura's intentions to pursue malpractice claims against Robson, it is difficult to believe that CGCP was unaware of the existence and viability of malpractice claims against Robson at the time it offered to purchase estate assets.
 It is also difficult to believe that any mention of the malpractice claims, and their potential value, was simply overlooked by Ringstad when the application to sell was prepared.

 Further, the price paid for the claims was not fair and reasonable.
 In fact, the price paid was so unreasonable it shocks the conscience of this court.
 Mason v.
 Ashback, 383 F.2d 779 (10th Cir.
 1967).
 CGCP, by virtue of its alleged purchase of the malpractice claims from the estate, has been able to assert malpractice claims against two insurance carriers who each extended professional liability coverage of $1,000,000 to Robson.
 CGCP's waiver of its claim against National Union allowed it to obtain a payment of $90,000 from Okumura in satisfaction of the prior $140,000 settlement.
 CGCP argues its receipt of this money should be viewed as an independent event because its settlement with Okumura preceded its purchase of the claims from the bankruptcy estate.
-However, the timing TOP 4 ABR 304 of events is simply too cozy.
+However, the timing 4 ABR 304 of events is simply too cozy.
 Robson's withdrawal of the debtors' initial motion for clarification (without their consent) coincided with CGCP's written waiver and Okumura's payment of $90,000 to CGCP.
 Although CGCP's secondary claim against National Union was settled and judgment entered in favor of National Union, CGCP continues to press a malpractice claim against Robson's other professional liability carrier, the Attorneys' Liability Protection Society (ALPS), for substantial sums.
 In a forceful letter dated November 23, 1994 (again, around the time Robson withdrew the motion for clarification), Ringstad demanded $600,000 from ALPS for immediate settlement of the claim.
 ALPS, which also extended Robson $1,000,000 in malpractice coverage, is currently defending against this claim in Fairbanks Superior Court, Case No. 4FA-94-1081 Civil, and denies liability.
 While it is impossible to place a precise monetary value on the ALPS claim at this time, I conclude that the malpractice claims have substantial value.
 When coupled with the $90,000 CGCP received from Okumura through execution of the waiver, the price paid for the malpractice claims is indefensible.

 Moreover, the notice of the proposed sale was deficient and inadequate.
 It did not list the sale of any malpractice claims against Robson.
 While such claims were included within the broad language of the notice, the sale of malpractice claims was not apparent on the face of the notice to either the court or to creditors who received it.
 Both the debtors and Robson repeatedly represented to the court that these actions were valuable to the estate and the appeals should be pursued.
 It appeared that CGCP simply wanted to purchase the estate's rights to the two pending lawsuits for nuisance value before they were abandoned back to the debtors, who clearly intended to pursue them.
 In fact, when Ringstad was asked by the court why the sale of the two lawsuits to CGCP was a good deal for the estate, Ringstad replied that the sale would bring $5,000 into the estate for assets which would otherwise be abandoned by the trustee.
 It is now apparent that the sale benefitted CGCP to the detriment of the estate and its other creditors and that this benefit was anticipated by CGCP at the time the offer to purchase was made.

 Moreover, the notice of the proposed sale was inadequaFRCVCT te in other respects.
-There were several typographical errors in the notice that TOP 4 ABR 305 made compliance with it difficult.
+There were several typographical errors in the notice that 4 ABR 305 made compliance with it difficult.
 For instance, the description of assets in the notice starts with: "All debtos [sic] rights. . . ."
 This error, while perhaps obvious, adds to the confusion generated by the general description of litigation rights unaccompanied by any specific description of malpractice claims.
 In the second paragraph from the bottom, the notice states: "If you object to the proposed sale as described above you must object in writing on or before September, 14 1993 by filing your entitled Court at 605 W. 4th Ave., . . . ."
 Again, this is confusing language.
 The instructions with regard to the filing of objections are unintelligible.
 I conclude that the notice was inadequate.

 Finally, considering the compelling equities of this matter, the court cannot overlook the many benefits CGCP has gained through the debtors' ill-advised reliance on Art Robson.
 On its original liability of $38,000, CGCP has received: (1) $30,000 in interim payments from the debtors after the foreclosure sale; (2) the return of the 60-acre gold camp along with two new cabins constructed by Okumura; (3) at least $20,000 from the supersedeas bond posted by the McLaughlins; (4) $10,000 from Okumura in June of 1993; and (5) $90,000 from Okumura in December, 1994.
 As it now stands, CGCP stands to profit from further actions against ALPS at the expense of the debtors and their legitimate creditors.

 CGCP argues that the court was aware that Ringstad, its attorney, prepared the application for sale on behalf of the trustee.
 I agree.
 However, the fact that he noticed and prepared the application for sale on her behalf does not excuse his duty to sign and file pleadings that are "well-grounded in fact" under Rule 9011 of the Federal Rules of Bankruptcy Procedure.
 His representations as to the reasonableness of the sale were not well founded regardless of whom he represented.
 CGCP also argues that the debtors stated they had no malpractice claims against Robson at the time of the sale and failed to list any such claims in their schedules.
 It is undeniably true that the debtors were blindly loyal to their friend and advisor Robson.
 Their beliefs, however, were simply those of uneducated laymen and certainly not definitive on the issues.
-CGCP's attorney Ringstad was in the ideal position to evaluate such claims and take advantage of the debtors' TOP 4 ABR 306 ignorance.
+CGCP's attorney Ringstad was in the ideal position to evaluate such claims and take advantage of the debtors' 4 ABR 306 ignorance.
 I conclude

 that their ignorance and denial of malpractice claims against Robson provides no justification for the supposed sale.